tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   the same public key, with different X.509 parameters.
 Delegated credentials, which rely on a cryptographic binding between the entire certificate and the Delegated credential, cannot.
-* Delegated credentials allow signed messages to be bound to specific versions of TLS.
+* Delegated credentials are bound to specific versions of TLS.
 This prevents them from being used for other protocols if a service owner allows multiple versions of TLS.

 ## Related Work